Is your money safe in the bank? Here’s how the FDIC has your back

 What does FDIC insurance protect?

-Money in an FDIC-insured bank, like Ally Bank, is protected on a per depositor and per ownership category basis up to $250,000 (including principle and accrued interest).
-FDIC insurance covers deposits such as Interest Checking, Online Savings, Money Market Accounts, and Certificates of Deposit (CDs).
+Money in an FDIC-insured bank, like Ally Bank, is protected on a per depositor and per qualifying account ownership category basis up to $250,000 (including principle and accrued interest).
+FDIC insurance covers deposits such as Interest Checking, Online Savings, Money Market Deposit Accounts and Certificates of Deposit (CDs).
 Learn more about the full range of deposit products and insurance coverage amounts.

-The FDIC caps coverage at $250,000 per depositor, per ownership category.
+The FDIC insures up to $250,000 per depositor, per qualifying account ownership category.
 If your balance exceeds this limit, you may be asking yourself should I withdraw the excess and stash the cash elsewhere?
 Rest assured, there are ways to significantly expand your insurance protection and maximize your coverage.

 Here are a few ways to maximize your coverage: